jerry81/natural-language/german/index.md

 Betreffzeile - subject

-Betrieb - enterprise - an enterprise that sells bee trees
+der Betrieb - enterprise - an enterprise that sells bee trees

 betreuen - to look after